influxdata/docs-v2/content/v2.0/reference/release-notes/influxdb-cloud.md

   - /cloud/about/release-notes
 ---

+## 2020-09-02 _Pricing updates and Azure region_

+## Features

+- Update [pricing vectors](/influxdb/v2.0/account-management/pricing-plans/#pricing-vect) to determine pricing by the total data out and query count.

+- Add [Microsoft Azure support](/influxdb/v2.0/reference/urls/#microsoft-azure) for two regions.
+Each region has a unique InfluxDB Cloud URL and API endpoint.

 ## 2019-09-10 _Monitoring & Alerts_

 ## Features

 - **InfluxDB 2.0 alpha-17** –
   _See the [alpha-17 release notes](/v2.0/reference/release-notes/influxdb/#v2-0-0-alpha-17-2019-08-14) for details._
 - Alerts and Notifications to Slack (Free Plan), PagerDuty and HTTP (Usage-based Plan).